elestio-examples/password-pusher/tests/README.md

 ## Logging

-The Elestio Peertube Docker image sends the container logs to stdout.
+The Elestio Password-Pusher Docker image sends the container logs to stdout.
 To view the logs, you can use the following command:

     docker-compose logs -f